Serbian Progressive Party: Demographic characteristics

-Political scientist Slaviša Orlović noted in 2011 that supporters of SNS tended to be the unemployed, pensioners, and housewifes.
+Political scientist Slaviša Orlović noted in 2011 that supporters of SNS tended to be the unemployed, pensioners, and housewives.
 According to the Centre for Free Elections and Democracy (CeSID) in 2012, a majority of SNS supporters were male, primary or high school educated, workers', technicians, and dependents, while they had a widespread age structure.
 In 2014, CeSID reported that its voting base now mostly consisted of people over age of 50, while ideologically speaking, they did not possess any dominant value determination.
 According to a 2016 opinion poll conducted by Nova srpska politička misao, most of its supporters were over 60 years old, while only 12% of its supporters were highly educated.

 Organisation

 SNS has a presidency which acts as the operational and political body of the party; it is composed of 30 members.
 It also has a main board and an executive board.
-The current president of SNS is Aleksandar Vučić, who was elected in 2012 and most recently re-elected in 2021; Jorgovanka Tabaković is the deputy president.
-Aleksandar Šapić, Ana Brnabić, Marko Đurić, Miloš Vučević, Nevena Đurić, Siniša Mali, and Vladimir Orlić are the current vice-presidents of SNS; all of them were elected in 2021.
-Milenko Jovanov has been the head of the SNS parliamentary group since 2022.
+The current president of SNS is Miloš Vučević, who was elected in 2023; Jorgovanka Tabaković is the deputy president.
+Aleksandar Šapić, Ana Brnabić, Marko Đurić, Nevena Đurić, Irena Vujović, Siniša Mali, and Vladimir Orlić are the current vice-presidents of SNS; all of them were elected in 2021 and re-elected in 2023, except Vujović, who was not elected in 2021.
+Milenko Jovanov has been the head of the SNS parliamentary group since 2022, while Darko Glišić is the president of the party's executive board.

-The headquarters of SNS are located at Palmira Toljatija 5/3 in Belgrade.
+The headquarters of SNS is located at Palmira Toljatija 5/3 in Belgrade.
 SNS publishes SNS Informator, the party's newspaper.
 It also has a youth and women's wing.
 SNS also operates the For the Serbian People and State Foundation, which it formed in 2019.
 SNS has received most of its support because of Vučić; an opinion poll conducted by Faktor Plus in December 2014 noted that 80% of SNS voters would not vote for SNS if someone else than Vučić was the head of the party.
 With at least 800,000 members as of 2020, SNS is the largest political party in Europe by membership as of 2019.
+N1 reported in 2024 that SNS had 700,000 members.

+Petronijević Terzić has stated in 2023 that SNS has used local self-government bodies for party purposes and funds of local public companies for party gatherings, rallies, and promotions.
+Transparency Serbia has also reported that during the 2016 parliamentary election campaign period SNS has used official events, such as the opening of private factories, to spread their election messages.